Characters of the DC Extended Universe: Weasel

-Weasel (portrayed by Sean Gunn), is literally an anthropomorphic, human-sized weasel that James Gunn describes as "barely more than an animal".
-Imprisoned for supposedly killing 27 children, he is recruited into the first squad, but drowns immediately during the amphibious invasion of Corto Maltese as he is unable to swim.
+Weasel (portrayed by Sean Gunn) is, literally, an anthropomorphic, human-sized weasel that James Gunn describes as "barely more than an animal".
+He was imprisoned for supposedly killing 27 children, but it is later shown in Creature Commandos that it was eight children, none of whom Weasel killed.
+He is recruited into the first squad, but drowns immediately during the amphibious invasion of Corto Maltese as he is unable to swim.
 The mid-credits scene of The Suicide Squad shows that Weasel survives after being brought to shore and escapes into the island.
-Gunn also states that the character's portrayal is based on Bill the Cat from the comic strip Bloom County, and according to Cinema Blend, Weasel's design in the film follows his reinvention in The New 52 as a literal human-animal hybrid rather than a man in a weasel suit.
+Gunn also states that the character's portrayal is based on Bill the Cat from the comic strip Bloom County, and according to CinemaBlend, Weasel's design in the film follows his reinvention in The New 52 as a literal human-animal hybrid rather than a man in a weasel suit.
 Robet Curran of CBR called the character "oddly endearing" due to his "shabby" but cartoonish design, non-speaking nature, and helpless personality, also noting several other personality differences when compared to Weasel's bloodthirsty comics counterpart.

-Gunter Braun / Javelin

-Gunter Braun (portrayed by Flula Borg), also known as the Javelin, is a former Olympic athlete who now uses his javelin as a weapon, and is recruited into the first squad.
-Harley Quinn finds his accent endearing.
-Braun is killed in the battle, but before dying, he entrusts his javelin to Harley.

-Mongal

-Mongal (portrayed by Maylin Ng) is an extraterrestrial mass murderer recruited into the first squad.
-She brings down a Corto Maltese helicopter during the battle, but as the aircraft crashes, it takes out Captain Boomerang and burns Mongal alive upon trapping her in the wreckage.

-Tyla DuBois

-Tyla DuBois (portrayed by Storm Reid) is Robert DuBois' teenaged daughter.
-After she is caught shoplifting, Amanda Waller uses her pending criminal status as additional incentive to get Robert to fulfil his mission on Task Force X.

-Mr. Cazo / Ratcatcher

-The original Ratcatcher (portrayed by Taika Waititi) is Cleo Cazo's unnamed father.
-While the two are living homeless in Portugal, he teaches Cleo how to use his devices to control rats and how to appreciate the rodents.
-A caring father, Mr. Cazo passed away prior to the events of the film, and Cleo takes his technology with her to the United States.

-Sol Soria

-Sol Soria (portrayed by Alice Braga) is the leader of the Corto Maltese rebels attempting to oust the new military regime of the island.
-She and her forces rescue Rick Flag after the first Suicide Squad is defeated, and she helps the second squad even after they mistakenly kill some of her comrades while attempting to rescue Flag.
-Soria infiltrates the military's headquarters as they are distracted by the Squad and Starro at the Jötunheim labs, and later claims control of the Corto Maltese government, pledging democratic elections.